 In traditional acupuncture there is no mind-body split.
 In other words, the physical, emotional and mental aspects of life are seen as interdependent.
 This holistic approach underpins my work.

 Amidst the challenges and changes that our busy lives bring, I offer a calm, safe and accepting space.
 Together we can sensitively listen, notice and attend to what’s happening within you.
 Treatment is as much about the maintenance of health as the management of dis-ease, and the benefits frequently go beyond relieving one particular condition.
 Many people find it can lead to an enhanced sense of overall relaxation, wellbeing and vitality.

 What will happen when I go for treatment?

 I will take a thorough medical history, feel your pulses, may examine the site of your symptoms, and may look at your tongue.
 This allows me to identify your individual underlying patterns of disharmony and design a personalised treatment plan.

 I will decide which combination of acupuncture points is right for your whole body as well as your symptoms.
-Sometimes acupuncture needles are inserted for just a second or two, or you may be left to rest for a while before the needles are removed.
+Sometimes acupuncture needles are inserted for just a second or two, or you may rest for a while before the needles are removed.
 Points most commonly used are used on the forearm, lower leg, abdomen and back.
+I recommend that you wear loose comfortable clothing to allow easy access to these areas.

 I may also combine some massage strokes, pressures and movements, using my hands to help release tension and discomfort.